iworkinmysleep/iworkinmysleep/README.md

 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Whatever you want
 - 📫 How to reach me: ... <br/> <a href="mailto:jason_hinton@att.net">Email</a> <br/> [LinkedIn](www.linkedin.com/in/jason-hinton)
-- 😄 Pronouns: ...
-Words that refer to either the people talking (I or you) or someone or something that is being talked about (like she, it, them, and this)
 - ⚡ Fun fact: ...
 I play drums and guitar.
 -->